Here’s my pre-warning –

 Fingers crossed by typing this I haven’t totally jinxed myself.
 I know there will be good nights and bad.
 I’m hoping there is a night out with the Hubster.
 Maybe even a Mummy let loose back in London for a night and lots of chilled out evening on the sofa in the not too distant future.

 I am so, so, so sorry to any Mama’s reading this struggling to get any kip!
 I feel your pain!
 Hopefully you’ll find what works for you soon!
-Six months ago I wouldn’t have been ready to do this with D. Even a few weeks ago I wasn’t ready.
+Six months ago I wouldn’t have been ready to do this with the Little C. Even a few weeks ago I wasn’t ready.
 This wasn’t a route I wanted to go down.
-F my first boy was such a routine driven baby and any form of ‘sleep training’ with him was minimal but he wasn’t reliant on my boob as comfort.
+The Biggest Little C, my first boy was such a routine driven baby and any form of ‘sleep training’ with him was minimal but he wasn’t reliant on my boob as comfort.
 Maybe that’s the difference.